mdeguzis/SteamOS-Tools/README.md

 All operations are tested against official Valve releases _only_.

+# Latest Updates and News

-For the latest change details, please see the commits page and changelog.md file for overall change details.
+For the latest change details, please see the commits page and [whats-new.md](whats-new.md) file for overall change details.

 # Warning